-- 27.1 Every person in charge of a vessel that is being used to conduct parasailing must comply with all applicable maritime rules, and the Health and Safety Guidelines for Commercial Parasailing Operations 2022. - 27.2 No person in charge of a vessel that is being used to conduct parasailing may enter the Frankton Arm of Lake Whakatipu.
+- 25.127.1 Every person in charge of a vessel that is being used to conduct parasailing must comply with all applicable maritime rules, and the Health and Safety Gguidelines for Commercial Parasailing Operations 2022 issued by the Director. - 25.227.2 No person in charge of a vessel that is being used to conduct parasailing may enter the Frankton Arm of Lake Whakatipu.

-Explanatory note: Applicable Health and safety guidelines for Commercial Parasailing operations are found on the Maritime New Zealand website.
+Explanatory note: Applicable Health and safety guidelines for Commercial Parasailing operations are found on the Maritime New Zealand website. ://www.maritimenz.govt.nz/commercial/safety/safety-management-systems/adventure-activity/documents/Commercial-parasailing-safety-guidelines.pdf.

-28 Whitewater rafting
+2628 Whitewater rafting

-Every person in charge of a white water raft that is used to transport fare paying passengers or trainee guides on rivers must ensure the whitewater board is operated and navigated strictly in accordance with the Health and Safety at Work (Adventure Activities) Regulations 2016.
+Every person in charge of a white water raft that is used to transport fare paying passengers or trainee guides on rivers must ensure the whitewater board is operated and navigated strictly in accordance with the Health and Safety at Work (Adventure Activities)

+Regulations 2016.